JuliaStats/Distance.jl/README.md

-# Distances
+# Metrics

-Evaluation of distances between vectors.
+Evaluation of metrics(distances) between vectors.

 ## A List of supported distances